This post contains disturbing images, references to traumatic events, and non-medical discussion of anxiety disorder.

 The line between digital and physical is dead, but not in the technotopian way I always believed in.

-I even shop for pixelated simulacrum of groceries now.
+I even shop for a pixelated simulacrum of groceries now.
 This is food that goes into my body and is presumably converted into the electricity that powers my brain that processes the imagery I'm consuming about Beirut and sourdough bread alike.

 3. Beirut Shockwave